dart-lang/language/working/macros/feature-specification.md

     expression is automatically converted to a corresponding `Code` instance.
     These provided code expressions may contain identifiers.

-*   If the parameter type is `Identifier` then a single identifier must be passed, and it will be converted to a corresponding `Identifier` instance.
+*   If the parameter type is `TypeAnnotation` then a literal type must be passed, and it will be converted to a corresponding `TypeAnnotation` instance.

 Note that this implicit lifting of the argument expression only happens when the macro constructor is invoked through a macro application.
 If a macro